Intravenous Drug Use of Opioids and HIV transmission: Opioids 101

 The opioid drugs have a number of medical uses.
 These compounds are useful for treating diarrhea.
 Opium tincture (Paregoric) has been used.
 The drugs diphenoxylate (a component of Lomotil) and loperamide (Imodium) are opioid-related compounds in over-the-counter anti-diarrhea meds.
 Opioids also have antitussive or a cough suppressive activity.
 Codeine is a very effective cough suppressant and it used to be used in over-the-counter cough suppressants.
 Dextromethorphan is an opioid-related drug used in many over-the-counter cough suppressants.

 But one of the most important medical purposes of the opioid drugs is their use as analgesics.
-They are really the best drugs we have for moderate to severe pain.
+They are really the best drugs we have for moderate to severe aches.
 They are an extremely important class of drugs, but they are a double-edged sword.
-The opioids used in treating pain can also produce euphoria, which can activate the reward pathways in the brain that reinforce behaviors and can lead to abuse and addiction (see the previous article that describes the components of addiction).
-So one challenge in using opioids is to effectively manage pain without becoming addicted.
+The opioids used in treating soreness can also produce euphoria, which can activate the reward pathways in the brain that reinforce behaviors and can lead to abuse and addiction (see the previous article that describes the components of addiction).
+So one challenge in using opioids is to effectively manage discomfort without becoming addicted.
 For most people, this is not a problem.
-Most of us have taken opioids for dental procedures, a fracture or sprain, lower back pain, surgery and other medical problems.
-Our pain was controlled and we didn’t become addicted.
+Most of us have taken opioids for dental procedures, a fracture or sprain, lower backache, surgery, and other medical problems.
+Our aches were controlled and we didn’t become addicted.